yeljai/HotelCancellations/README.md

 ### KNN
-We run here the KNN selection algorithm through cross-validation.
+<p style='text-align: justify;'>We run here the KNN selection algorithm through cross-validation.
 We find that the optimal model has a main metaparameter of 10 neighbors.
 Under this model, we produce a vector of predictions and compare it to the actual data.
 We follow the standard procedure of splitting the dataset into a test and a training subsets.
 On the test subset, we provide the usual reporting: a confusion matrix, a classification report and the ROC curve.
 It appears that the model under hand has a better predictive power than a simple coin toss.
 Most of the metrics are above the threshold of 50%.
 In termes of accuracy, the KNN(10) has an accuracy of 74%.
 However, it delivers poor results on the prediction of 1s.

     /opt/anaconda3/lib/python3.8/site-packages/sklearn/base.py:441: UserWarning: X does not have valid feature names, but KNeighborsClassifier was fitted with feature names warnings.warn(